 A contingency fee is what an attorney charges for legal services provided such that the fee is payable only when a client receives a favorable result.
 Contingency fee agreements are popular in personal injury cases because many victims are overwhelmed with financial concerns after their incidents.

 Many people who are injured by defective products will face an overwhelming amount of medical expenses.
 On top of this, the same people are unable to return to work to support themselves.

-Rinehardt Law Firm understands that great strain that these types of accidents can cause for entire families.
+Rinehardt Injury Attorneys understands that great strain that these types of accidents can cause for entire families.
 We can immediately step in and deal with insurance companies on your behalf to help secure a settlement that covers all of your past, present, and future needs.

-Rinehardt Law Firm can work to recover a settlement that truly covers all of the different expenses stemming from your defective product injuries.
+Rinehardt Injury Attorneys can work to recover a settlement that truly covers all of the different expenses stemming from your defective product injuries.
 Keep in mind that when a product liability case goes to trial, state law does limit noneconomic damages in these cases to $250,000 or three times the economic damages (no more than $500,000 per incident and $350,000 per plaintiff).